 The Soyuz rocket is rolled out by train to the site 31 launch pad, Sunday, Sept.
 18, 2022, at the Baikonur Cosmodrome in Kazakhstan.
 Expedition 68 astronaut Frank Rubio of NASA, and cosmonauts Sergey Prokopyev and Dmitri Petelin of Roscosmos are scheduled to launch aboard their Soyuz MS-22 spacecraft on Sept.
 21. Photo Credit: (NASA/Bill Ingalls)

-The Soyuz rocket is raised vertical after having rolled out by train to the launch pad, Sunday, Sept.
+The Soyuz rocket is prepared to be raised vertical after having rolled out by train to the launch pad, Sunday, Sept.
 18, 2022, at site 31 of the Baikonur Cosmodrome in Kazakhstan.
 Expedition 68 astronaut Frank Rubio of NASA, and cosmonauts Sergey Prokopyev and Dmitri Petelin of Roscosmos are scheduled to launch aboard their Soyuz MS-22 spacecraft on Sept.
 21. Photo Credit: (NASA/Bill Ingalls)

-Expedition 69 Roscosmos cosmonaut Sergey Prokopyev is seen outside the Soyuz MS-23 spacecraft after he landed with Roscosmos cosmonaut Dmitri Petelin and NASA astronaut Frank Rubio, in a remote area near the town of Zhezkazgan, Kazakhstan on Wednesday, Sept.
+Expedition 69 Roscosmos cosmonaut Sergey Prokopyev is seen outside the Soyuz MS-23 spacecraft after he landed with Roscosmos cosmonaut Dmitri Petelin and NASA astronaut Frank Rubio in a remote area near the town of Zhezkazgan, Kazakhstan on Wednesday, Sept.
 27, 2023.
 The trio are returning to Earth after logging 371 days in space as members of Expeditions 68-69 aboard the International Space Station.
 For Rubio, his mission is the longest single spaceflight by a U.S. astronaut in history.
 Photo Credit: (NASA/Bill Ingalls)

 Russian Orthodox Bishop Ignatii blesses the Soyuz rocket, Tuesday, Sept.
 20, 2022, at the Baikonur Cosmodrome launch pad in Kazakhstan.
 Expedition 68 astronaut Frank Rubio of NASA, and cosmonauts Sergey Prokopyev and Dmitri Petelin of Roscosmos are scheduled to launch aboard their Soyuz MS-22 spacecraft on Sept.
 21. Photo Credit: (NASA/Bill Ingalls}